amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 | Second | 2 |
 | Third | 3 |
 | Fourth | 0 |

-### Substreams
-[V1](#v1-format) allows the connection to be divided into multiple reliable substreams.
-The maximum number of substreams is decided during the connection handshake (with [option 4](#optional-data)).
-Every substream has its own [RC4 streams](#encryption) and its own incrementing [sequence ids](#sequence-id).
-Substreams only cover reliable packets.
-Unreliable packets do not belong to a substream.

-NEX never uses more than one substream, and always sets the maximum substream id to 0.

-### Sandbox access key
-Every game server has a unique sandbox access key.
-This is used to calculate the [packet signature](#packet-signature).
-The only way to find the access key of a server is by disassembling a game that connects to this server.

-A list of game servers and their access keys can be found [here](Game-Server-List).

 ### Connection signature
 The server sends its connection signature in its response to the client's SYN packet.
 The client sends its connection signature in the CONNECT packet.
 Other SYN/CONNECT packets have this field set to 0.